-You can safely connect the Arena to any voltage from 80 to 260V.
+You can safely connect the Sapphire Touch to any voltage from 80 to 260V.

-The Arena is fitted with an internal UPS (uninterruptible power supply) module.
+The Sapphire Touch has an internal UPS (uninterruptible power supply) to protect the console from unexpected loss of power or the sound engineer pulling the wrong plug out.
 The UPS will protect you from most power problems and give you chance to shut down the console normally.
-The internal network switch is also powered by a separate UPS.

-In case of power loss, the toolbar at the top of the screen will turn orange and display how long you've got before the console shuts down.
+In case of power loss, the toolbars in the centre of the console will turn orange and display how long you've got before the console shuts down.

-When the UPS battery runs low and the console is about to shut down, the toolbar turns red.
+When the UPS battery runs low and the console is about to shut down, the toolbars turn red.